This is post three of four in a Who’s Who series of articles and focuses on non-western medicine-based options of care.

 Before the emergence of western medicine the world got on by a number of practices passed down for years – thousands of years for some – and these can be referred to as traditional medicines.
 The utility of these medical practices may not be predicated on the randomized, double-blind, placebo-controlled studies epitomized in conventional medicine today, but a foundation built on so many years of observation and trial and error most certainly counts for something and should not be discredited simply because they do not fit into the current research paradigm.
 Medicine as we know it today is in its infancy compared to these traditional practices and it is my opinion, as well as my clinical experience, that there is value in these “unconventional” methods that were, for the majority of our human existence, all we had.

-Traditional Chinese/Eastern Medicine – TCM has thousands of years of existence and was introduced to the US in the 1970s.
-It is largely an energetic medicine that incorporates alternative diagnostic tools such as tongue appearance and pulse patterns and utilizes acupuncture, herbs, movement, and diet as treatment tools to restore energetic balance in an individual.
+Traditional Chinese/Eastern Medicine – TCM has thousands of years of existence and was largely introduced to the US in the 1970s.
+It is an energetic medicine that incorporates alternative diagnostic tools such as tongue appearance and pulse patterns and utilizes acupuncture, herbs, movement, and diet as treatment tools to restore energy balance in an individual.
 Not all acupuncturists use herbs and not all TCM practitioners practice acupuncture.
 Practicing acupuncture requires separate licensure in most states and you may see the LAc title independently or coupled with other designations: LAc DAOM (doctorate level), MD LAc, ND LAc, etc. In some states such as California, LAcs are licensed as primary care providers allowing them to order blood work and make treatment recommendations beyond acupuncture and TCM.
 Admittedly, I struggle to understand how this is possible without training in western medicine or the legal ability to make a diagnosis from the labs (unless they are also a MD, DO, or ND), but it is how a growing number of LAcs are practicing, especially in CA. Acupuncture has gained recognition as a valuable tool for pain, anxiety, and infertility but its benefits extend far beyond these issues and it is a worthwhile consideration for many health issues.

 Education: Level of education in TCM vary.
 Most programs are 3-4 years long.
 Doctorate programs may be completed online or in-person, offering an additional one to two years of education in more integrative and/or specialty care.